juanluiscr27/data-structures-and-algorithms-python/README.md

 ### Queues
 Queue is an abstract data structure that is open at both ends, rear and front.
 One end is always used to insert data and the other is used to remove data.
-Queue follows First-In-First-Out principle.
+Queue follows First-In-First-Out (FIFO) principle.

 Queues maintain two data pointers, *front* points to the element at the head of the queue and *rear* points to the tail item.
 Putting items in the queue is called *enqueue*, and removing items from the queue is